Free radicals. They just sound like trouble-makers.

 How can I use antioxidants in skincare?

 When choosing a skincare routine, select products which provide you with round-the-clock antioxidant care.
-You can include products which contain antioxidants either in your morning skincare routine, or your night-time one – or both!
+You can include products that contain antioxidants in your morning skincare routine, your night-time one, or both!

 One of the most convenient ways to get your daily dose of antioxidant care is through a serum, the ‘treatment’ step of your routine.
 Serums are designed to provide targeted care, while also hydrating the skin.

-Here are some common antioxidants you can look for when choosing your ideal skincare products:
+Here are some essential antioxidants to look for when choosing your skincare products:

-Vitamin C’s benefits go further than your daily glass of orange juice.
-In skincare, vitamin C is a potent antioxidant that helps to neutralize free radicals and protect against oxidative stress.
-In addition, it promotes the synthesis of collagen in the skin and the regeneration of healthy skin.
+Vitamin C’s benefits go further than your daily glass of OJ.
+Vitamin C in skincare is a potent antioxidant that helps to neutralize free radicals and protect against oxidative stress.
+In addition, it promotes healthy skin.

 Ginkgo biloba leaf extract is a powerful antioxidant with a high concentration of antioxidant compounds, which help to neutralize and decrease the negative effects of free radicals, helping to protect the skin from damage.

-You may have heard of melatonin as the hormone which helps to regulate your sleep/wake cycle, but when topically applied, research has shown that melatonin acts as an antioxidant.
-Melatonin applied to the skin activates the synthesis of antioxidant enzymes, which work to block free radicals and repair oxidative damage.
+You may have heard of melatonin as the hormone which helps to regulate your sleep/wake cycle.
+But when topically applied, it also helps wake up antioxidant enzymes, which work to block free radicals and repair oxidative damage.

-Check out our full range of ampules and serums, and see how you can benefit from the power of antioxidants in your skincare routine.
+Check out our full range of ampoules and serums, and see how you can benefit from the power of antioxidants in your skincare routine.
 And of course, always remember to wear your sunscreen.

 References and sources: